Mortal Kombat: Armageddon: Kreate-a-Fighter

-In addition to the choice of over 60 characters, Armageddon gives players the ability to design and use new fighters in the game.
+In addition to the choice of over 60 characters, Armageddon allows players to create, design, and use new fighters in the game.
 From the number of options, there are potentially thousands of different kombinations available.
-During production, the game offered at least 14 different character classes, which include Humans, Tarkatans, Mercenaries, Black Dragon Members, Ninjas, Retro Ninjas, etc. However, after the game's release, only one preset was available to the two genders, Sorcerer to Male, and Tarkatan to Female.
-Although the clothing of each class is still available, it must be individually unlocked, and cannot be preset.
+During production, the game offered 14 different character classes, which include Humans, Tarkatans, Mercenaries, Black Dragon Members, Ninjas, Retro Ninjas, etc. However, after the game's release, only one preset was available to the two genders, Sorcerer to Male, and Tarkatan to Female.
+Although the clothing of each class is still available, it must be individually unlocked and cannot be preset.
 All these presets can be unlocked by unlocking each piece of clothing that makes up that class.
 The preset will then appear under the preset menu.

-Players can give their character a unique fighting style, by changing their stance/win pose animation and assigning different (already named) attacks to the buttons on their controller.
-There is a range of swords and axes (the only weapons available) and special moves to choose from.
-Most moves and costume items need to be purchased with Koins earned in the game's other modes, though some moves and items are available for free from the beginning.
-The fighters can also be given their own storyline.
-If a player uses their creation to finish a single-player game, they will see the ending that the player designed for them, although the ending will cut off after roughly twelve lines or if the last line consists of one word.
-They can also be used in multiplayer games and online, using the PlayStation 2's online capability or Xbox Live, although the online service for both versions has since been terminated.
-The ending that the game shows is the same text that the player inputs as the fighter's biography.
+Players can give their character a unique fighting style by changing their stance/win pose animation and assigning different (already named) attacks to the buttons on their controller.
+There is a range of swords and axes (the only weapons available) and special moves.
+Most moves and costume items need to be purchased with Koins earned in the game's other modes, though some moves and items are free from the beginning.
+The fighters can also be given their storyline.
+If a player uses their creation to finish a single-player game, they will see the ending that the player designed for them.
+However, the ending will cut off after roughly twelve lines or if the last line consists of one word.
+They can also be used in multiplayer games and online, using the PS2's online capability or Xbox Live.
+In line with other online-enabled games on the Xbox, multiplayer on Xbox Live was available to players until April 15, 2010.
+Mortal Kombat Armageddon is now playable online again on the replacement Xbox Live servers called Insignia.
+The game's ending is the exact text the player inputs as the fighter's biography.